 The longer people stay on your website, the better it looks to search engines (and, therefore, your ranking).

-Keep in Mind: the farther Google bots have to crawl to reach specific pages, the higher the odds Google will think those pages are less important – and rank them lower.
+Sidenote: The farther Google bots crawl to reach specific pages, the higher the odds that Google will think those pages are less important – and rank them lower.

 So, be sure you’re strategic about where you send your visitors.